Stop Stalking and Start Talking – Stalking in Relationships

 For more on Stalking in Relationships, please read on Psych Central the entire article Jealous in Your Relationship?
 Stop Stalking & Start Talking by Susie And Otto Collins

 I have worked with several clients who share their experiences of stalking in relationships of current and former partners and lovers.
-They speak about “not being able to help themselves” and they have to look every single day to see what the other person is doing, saying and sharing on Facebook.
-I cannot tell you how many times I have heard someone share that they have secretly read their partners text and email messages to see if they are cheating or lying.
-I find it interesting that people believe being dishonest by looking behind their back is a proper means for dealing with their own fears and insecurities that create jealousy.
-Meaning, one person is using dishonesty to “catch” somebody else being dishonest.
-Unfortunately, the nature of jealousy, which is rooted in fear and insecurity, cannot be squelched no matter how much information one obtains because a fearful mind will translate everything into supporting their fears.
-In other words, if you are looking for evidence that somebody is cheating no matter what you find your mind will “confirm” your suspicions.
+They speak about “not being able to help themselves,” and they have to look every single day to see what the other person is doing, saying, and sharing on Facebook.
+I cannot tell you how many times I have heard someone share that they have secretly read their partner’s text and email messages to see if they are cheating or lying.
+I find it interesting that people believe being dishonest by looking behind their backs is a proper means of dealing with their fears and insecurities that create jealousy.
+This means that one person is using dishonesty to “catch” somebody else being dishonest.
+Unfortunately, the nature of jealousy, which is rooted in fear and insecurity, cannot be squelched no matter how much information one obtains because a fearful mind will translate everything into supporting one’s fears.
+In other words, if you are looking for evidence that somebody is cheating, no matter what you find, your mind will “confirm” your suspicions.

-Here is my big question, why do you not feel safe to respectfully approach your partner and ask them directly?
-If the answer is you do not trust what they will say, why are you with them?
+Here is my big question: Why do you not feel safe respectfully approaching your partner and asking them directly?
+If the answer is that you do not trust what they will say, why are you with them?
 Stalking in relationships is in complete opposition to feeling safe and a sense of companionship with your partner.

-Many people do not feel like they have the skills necessary to approach their boyfriend, girlfriend, wife or husband through respectful communication.
+Many people do not feel like they have the skills necessary to approach their boyfriend, girlfriend, wife, or husband through respectful communication.
 This is so sad to me.
-We all know through our own personal experiences that beginning the conversation with accusations is rarely effective in gathering accurate information or bringing you closer to your partner.
-We all know that approaching someone with anger or an accusatory tone typically creates distance, if dishonesty is an issue, these methods are not successful in soliciting the truth.
-From our own personal experiences, when somebody confronts us with anger andor an accusation many of us reply defensively.
+We all know through our own experiences that beginning the conversation with accusations is rarely effective in gathering accurate information or bringing you closer to your partner.
+We all know that approaching someone with anger or an accusatory tone typically creates distance; if dishonesty is an issue, these methods are not successful in soliciting the truth.
+From our own experiences, when somebody confronts us with anger and/or an accusation, many of us reply defensively.

 Trust Relates to Stalking in Relationships

-I’m sure we will all agree that stalking in relationships is an expression of a lack of trust In ourselves or someone else.
-My experience personally and professionally have demonstrated time and again that very few people like knowing that people they care about do not trust them, we usually feel hurt and disrespected.
-These are not feelings that support deeper connection, but create greater distance.
+I’m sure we will all agree that stalking in relationships is an expression of a lack of trust in ourselves or someone else.
+My experience personally and professionally has demonstrated time and again that very few people like knowing that people they care about do not trust them.
+We usually feel hurt and disrespected.
+These feelings do not support a deeper connection but create greater distance.

 I am very grateful that my default setting is not jealous or suspicious.
 I tend to trust those in my life.
 I find being honest and authentic with others supports them being honest and authentic with me.
 I was in a relationship in my 20s with a woman I did not trust.
-At that time in my life I was both a dishonest and distrustful person.
+At that time in my life, I was both dishonest and distrustful.
 I do not remember trusting anybody.
-I remember when things got really bad between us, sometimes late at night I would park my car halfway down her block waiting to see if she came home with another man.
-I think twice I fell asleep in my car watching and woke up at six in the morning with a stiff neck!
-I am aware that no matter what she did, in my mind I interpreted it as her cheating on me.
-If she came home early, I interpreted as she went out had sex with a guy and never even went out with her friends.
-If she came home after the clubs closed I translated this into she was with a guy.
+I remember when things got really bad between us, sometimes late at night, I would park my car halfway down her block, waiting to see if she came home with another man.
+I think twice.
+I fell asleep in my car watching and woke up at six in the morning with a stiff neck!
+I am aware that no matter what she did, in my mind, I interpreted it as her cheating on me.
+If she came home early, I interpreted it as she went out, had sex with a guy, and never even went out with her friends.
+If she came home after the clubs closed, I translated this into saying she was with a guy.
 If she didn’t come home, I assumed she was with a guy.
-If she came home at 8 o’clock at night, I assumed she went out to dinner with a guy.
+If she came home at 8 p.m., I assumed she went out to dinner with a guy.
 Regardless of what she did, I assumed she did something with another guy.
 That is what jealousy and insecurity do; they create distrust and suspicion.

 More posts you may enjoy: